karanbhargava93/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In the './code/functions.py', lines #185 through #242 in the 'process_image()' function identify the location of the centroids of the window.
+After this I fitted the (x,y) coordinates of the left and right lanes.
+The identified lanes and the fitted second order polynomial is shown in the image below.

-![alt text][image5]
+![alt text][poly]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`